AliciaPak25/The-Country-Info-App/frontend/README.md

 ### Main Components
 - Country List Page: Displays a list of countries fetched from the backend.
 (CountryList.tsx)
 - Country Info Page: Shows detailed information about a selected country, including: country name and flag, border countries, and a population chart (/country/[countryCode]/page.tsx).

+### Scripts
+- npm run dev: Runs the app in development mode.
+- npm run build: Builds the application for production.
+- npm run start: Starts the production build.
+- npm run lint: Runs the linter to check for code quality issues.